Home » Cutting Board Butter Recipe (No Mineral Oil!)

 a jar of organic cutting board finish on a wood board with utensils

-How often should I oil or finish my cutting board or wood utensils?
+How often should I oil or wax my cutting board or wood utensils?

-It’s recommended that you apply finish to your wood cutting boards and utensils about once a month, or when they begin to appear dry.
-Maintaining a good schedule will keep your boards and utensils in their best shape!
+It’s recommended that you apply finish to your wood cutting boards and utensils about once a month, or when they begin to appear dry or cracked.
+Maintaining a consistent schedule will keep your boards and utensils in their best shape!

 Can I add essential oils?